 If you bake every day, it’s super easy.
 You just keep your starter out of the fridge, somewhere warm, and just feed it every day. - If you bake once a week or less, do this:

-What I see most other sourdough bakers recommending is that you refrigerate your starter during the time when you are not using it.
+I see most other sourdough bakers recommending refrigerating their starter when they are not using it.

-Then the day before you need it you take it out of the fridge and feed it a couple of times so that the dormant yeast can wake up again.
+Then, the day before you need it, you take it out of the fridge and feed it a couple of times so the dormant yeast can wake up again.

-What I do, is a bit different, but is a great option, because your starter will always be ready for action.
+What I do is a bit different, but it is a great option because your starter will always be ready for action.

 So what you do is keep your starter out of the fridge at all times.
 If your kitchen is on the cold side, you may want to keep it in a proofer set to 28°C/82°F.

-Then you just feed it when you need it.
-I will usually feed it about 4 hours before I need to use it in dough or a levain.
-I will make 25g-50g more than I need, which I just keep until the next time I need it.
+Then you feed it when you need it.
+I feed it about 4 hours before using it in dough or a levain.
+I will make 25g to 50g more than I need, which I will keep until the next time I need it.

-I find it is much easier to keep a super active starter this way.
-When you put it into the fridge, the yeast goes dormant, and it will need a few feedings to be back in shape.
+I find it much easier to keep a super-active starter this way.
+When you put it in the fridge, the yeast goes dormant, and it will need a few feedings to get back in shape.

 Keeping your starter out of the fridge will help it stay super active

-I’ve even tried to it coming out of the fridge downright sluggish, and suddenly taking the double amount of time to grow, which can really be a pain when you worked out a schedule for your different recipes, that relies on your starter working a certain way.
+I’ve even tried to see it coming out of the fridge downright sluggish and suddenly taking double the amount of time to grow, which can really be a pain when you work out a schedule for your different recipes that relies on your starter working a certain way.

-In general, it’s a good idea to keep a backup, if you are unfortunate to kill off your starter by some fluke.
+In general, it’s a good idea to keep a backup in case you are unfortunate enough to kill off your starter by some fluke.

 Backing up your starter is a great sourdough starter maintenance practice

 Feed your starter and let it grow to its peak.
-While it’s at its peak, smear some of the sourdough starter on a piece of parchment paper.
-Smear it really thin.
+While it’s at its peak, smear some of the sourdough starter on a piece of parchment paper, really thin.

-I find an offset spatula is a great help for this, alternatively, you can use a regular silicone spatula.
+I find an offset spatula very helpful.
+Alternatively, you can use a regular silicone spatula.

 Leave it to air dry for about 24 hours (or until completely dry and brittle).
 Break it up and store it in a plastic bag at room temperature.